Antti Arppe (University of Alberta) – Project Director

 J. Rand Valentine (University of Wisconsin, Madison)

-Rand Valentine is Professor of Linguistics and American Indian Studies at the University of Wisconsin, Madison.
+Rand Valentine is a Professor Emeritus of Linguistics and American Indian Studies at the University of Wisconsin, Madison.
 He has studied Ojibwe for three decades, and is author of a comprehensive grammar (2001) and co-editor of an online dictionary (2016).
 He shares this experience and extensive linguistic materials for the computational modelling of Ojibwe.

 Roland Kuhn (National Research Council of Canada (NRC))